astropy/SPISEA/README.md

 subsequently has had several updates since its initial release.
 See the
 [main documentation page](https://spisea.readthedocs.io/en/mist_update/index.html)
-for the change log describing each of the updates.
+for the change log describing the updates in each release.

 ## Contributions
 We welcome and encourage contributions to SPISEA!